amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/2025/#WOW2025 | 9 | Binary Parameters.md

 What is awesome about this Viz

-  * The Idea of adding/removing value,s using a binary Parameter in Tableau
+  * The Idea of adding/removing values, using a binary Parameter in Tableau without having to keep pressing the Ctrl button

 [LINK](https://public.tableau.com/app/profile/amira.salama/viz/WOWW92025BinaryParameter/WOWW9BinaryParams) to my Dashboard